 1. Product tours teach users how to use the most important features based on their roles, simplifying the learning process.

-2. Instead of just showing features, effective product tours encourage users to take action.
+2. Effective feature tours encourage users to take action instead of just showing features.
 This “learning by doing” approach helps users remember how to use the product better.

 3. Well-designed product tours make it easier for users to start using the product, which increases the chances of them continuing to use it and recognizing its value.
 This helps keep users interested in the product and using it regularly.